 Exomecha modes

 Exomecha was planned to ship with three game modes, but that was pretty much all the developer revealed.
-One would have focused on large-scale team battles, one would be a specialised battle royale mode, and the last one would be a small objective-based game mode.
+One would have focused on large-scale team battles, one would be a specialized battle royale mode, and the last one would be a small objective-based game mode.

 Exomecha platforms

-Exomecha was planned to be released on Xbox Series X, Xbox One, and PC.
+Exomecha was slated to launch on Xbox Series X|S, Xbox One, and PC.
+There was never any mention of it coming to PS4 or PS5.
 Cross-play was expected to be enabled so you could play with your friends no matter what platform you were all playing on.
-Unfortunately, it doesn’t look like anyone is getting their hands on Exomecha, however.

 Exomecha beta